YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo11.md

   </tr>
   <tr>
     <td><a href="https://yeticode.dev/cpp-vector-get-insert">insert()</a></td>
-    <td>Inserts one or moreelements into the vector at the specified position.</td>
+    <td>Inserts one or more elements into the vector at the specified position.</td>
   </tr>
   <tr>
     <td><a href="https://yeticode.dev/cpp-vector-get-max-size">max_size()</a></td>